 Today, all dioceses in the United States are called to observe a Day of Prayer for the Legal Protection of Unborn Children.
 January 22 is the anniversary of the 1973 Supreme Court decisions that legalized abortion throughout our nation.
-And while, on June 24, 2022, the Dobbs v.
-Jackson Women's Health Organization decision overturned Roe v.
-Wade, right now state and federal laws, in many instances, are still hostile to preborn children.
-So, great prayer and advocacy is very needed.

 The Church sets today aside as day of prayer for the full restoration of the legal guarantee of the right to life.
 It is also a day of penance for all violations to the dignity of the human person committed through acts of abortion.
 To help us in this observance, today we celebrate the Mass for Giving Thanks to God for the Gift of Human Life.
 As individuals, we are each called to observe this day through the penitential practices of prayer, fasting and/or almsgiving.